 Graphics performance is an obvious ladder since each processor has more and more graphics cores available.
 The same goes for media processing thanks to the Media Engines included in the high-end chips.

-Comparing these chips on paper shows a clear line from good, to better, then best — clarity that was missing from the Intel era.
-Simply, the M1 Max is better than the M1 Pro, which is better than the M1.
+Comparing these chips on paper shows a clear line from good to best — clarity that was missing from the Intel era.

 Read the spec breakdown and more feature differences in our full comparison.